Skip to main content

 What the Ancient Sources Say

 Rod is attested in the earliest Russian sources.
-The Slovo nekotorogo khristoljubca (Word of a Certain Christ-Lover, eleventh or twelfth century CE) condemns the peasant worship of Rod and the Rozhanitsy as a surviving pagan practice: "and others worship Rod and the Rozhanitsy, who shall be cursed."
-The Slovo o tom kako pervoe poganii verovali v idoly (Word on How the Pagans First Believed in Idols, twelfth century CE) explicitly names Rod as a creator-deity worshipped before the later pantheon emerged.
-Boris Rybakov's Yazychestvo drevnikh slavyan (1981) treats the Rod cult as representing the earliest stratum of Slavic religious belief.
+The Slovo nekotorogo khristoljubca (Word of a Certain Christ-Lover, eleventh or twelfth century CE) condemns peasant worship of Rod and the Rozhanitsy as a surviving pagan practice: "and others worship Rod and the Rozhanitsy, who shall be cursed."
+The Slovo o tom kako pervoe poganii verovali v idoly (Word on How the Pagans First Believed in Idols, twelfth century CE) names Rod plainly as a creator-deity worshipped before the later pantheon emerged.
+Boris Rybakov's Yazychestvo drevnikh slavyan (1981) treats the Rod cult as the earliest stratum of Slavic religious belief.

 Why This Mapping Matters